magicuidesign/magicui/CONTRIBUTING.md

 Read the [example PR](https://github.com/magicuidesign/magicui/pull/12) to learn which files you need to add. **You only need to change 5 files to add a new component or effect** and it only takes around 10 minutes of work!

+Once done, open a [pull request] from your forked repo to the main repo [here](https://github.com/magicuidesign/magicui/compare)

 ## Ask for help

 For any help or questions, please open a new github issue and we will get back to you :)